Strategic planning is the foundation for new Product Development and Product Management.

 - Understand the contribution of new product development within the company’s wider goals

 - Define the technologies, markets and product scope

 A Product Innovation Charter (PIC) can be used to help guide this process.A Product Innovation Charter (PIC) can be used to help guide the process of strategic planning for new Product development and Product Management.
 Click To Tweet

 In 1980, Merle Crawford identified a set of policies, goals, objectives and restrictions across organizations and called it the Product Innovation Charter (PIC).
 A PIC is a written document, prepared by senior management to chart the company’s new product strategy and to guide the product team.
 A comprehensive and detailed PIC provides more direction and focus to the team and ultimately, better performance of the company’s new products.

-According to a 2007 PDMA study (Product Development Management Association, founded in 1976):
+According to a 2007 PDMA (Product Development Management Association) study:

 - 75% of the firms have a new product policy (some derivation of PIC).